marinasundstrom/FileViewer2/README.md

 Watch out for comments in code!

+## Proposed improvements
+* Ability to rename files and directories.

 ## Build instructions

 You need to have .NET 6 SDK installed to build this project.